Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 Although the browser experience offers many advantages, File Explorer is crucial for successful OneDrive adoption.
 For many years, business users worked with their content within File Explorer.

 Those were the days when your content was stored in My Documents or a local file share.
-You would use File Explorer on a daily basis to work with your files.
+You would use File Explorer daily to work with your files.

 Let’s take a look:

-You only have to explain the three icons:
+You only have to explain three icons in the status field:

-• Cloud.
-Files marked with the cloud icon don’t take up space on your computer.
+• Cloud: Files marked with the cloud icon don’t occupy your computer’s space.
 Every online-only file in File Explorer will be marked with this icon and won’t be downloaded to your device until it’s opened.
 Online-only files can only be accessed from a device that’s connected to the internet.

-• Green circle with a white checkmark.
-Only files that you mark as Always keep on this device will be assigned this icon.
-These always-available files download to your device and take up space, but they’re always there for you even when you’re offline.
+• Green circle with a white checkmark: This icon will only be assigned to files you mark as Always keep on this device.
+These always-available files download to your device and take up space, but they’re always there for you, even when you’re offline.

 The business user decides which files he or she wants to have accessible with just one click: